 Class is Now in Session

-In 2007 James earned his Master’s of Humane Education degree from IHE through Cambridge College, just as a Humane Educator position at the Animal Rights Foundation of Florida (ARFF) happened to open up.
-He applied for the position and was hired.
+In 2007 James earned his Master’s of Humane Education degree from IHE through Cambridge College, just as a Humane Educator position at the

 “As the Humane Educator for the Animal Rights Foundation of Florida (ARFF), I now get to use my degree to help inspire and empower others to make compassionate and sustainable choices.
 I don’t hope for change, I create that better world.”